 The officer supports the workforce to make evidence-based decisions about permanence for children at the earliest possible opportunity.
 Audit activity gives staff insight and the opportunity to share learning from audits to understand what is working well.
 The team use practice improvement sessions, group activities and learning events to achieve improvements to practice.

-Independent reviewing officers and child protection conference chairs oversee the plans for all looked after children, care leavers and children that are subject to a child protection plan and act as critical friends for social workers and team managers.
+Independent reviewing officers and child protection conference chairs oversee the plans for all looked after children, and care leavers.
+They also oversee children that are subject to a child protection plan and act as critical friend for social workers and team managers.

 Designated officers (previously local authority designated officer), are responsible for the oversight of allegations against professionals.